wasp-lang/wasp/web/docs/language/features.md

 ####  `perform: dict` (required)

   - ##### `fn: fn` (required)
   An `async` JavaScript function of work to be performed.
-It recieves a JSON value as the first argument and context containing any declared entities as the second.
+It receives a JSON value as the first argument and context containing any declared entities as the second.
 Here is a sample signature:

   ```js
   export async function foo(args, context) {